Rene-007/atomicDDA/310_advancedDDA_FFT/README.md

 with `e(:,1)`, `e(:,2)` & `e(:,3)` being the vectors of all *x*, *y* & *z* component of *e*, respectively, and `p(:,1)`, `p(:,2)` & `p(:,3)` the same for *p*. `a(:,1)` to `a(:,9)` correspond to the vectors of the nine elements of the *3x3* tensor discussed [here](../100_simpleDDA#the-code).

-In the real code `fft(a(:,:))` is precomputed and saved as `fftA` already when `a` is build because it is constant for a given wavelength.
+In the real code `fft(a(:,:))` is precomputed and saved as `fftA` during setting up `a`, because it is a constant vector.
 Furthermore, some reshaping is needed to translate between the different memory layouts of the vectors.

-Adapting the solvers is easy as the matrix-vector multiplications such as
+Adapting the solvers is easy part here, as the matrix-vector multiplications such as

     Ap = A*p;